 September is Prostate Cancer Awareness Month

-join with the aacr to find better ways to prevent and treat prostate cancer
+join with the aacr to HELP find better ways to prevent and treat prostate cancer

-According to the National Cancer Institute (NCI), almost all prostate cancers are adenocarcinomas (cancers that begin in cells that make and release mucus and other fluids).
+According to the National Cancer Institute (NCI), almost all prostate cancers are adenocarcinomas.
+These cancers begin in cells that make and release mucus and other fluids.
 Prostate cancer often has no early symptoms.
-Advanced prostate cancer can cause men to urinate more often or have a weaker flow of urine, but these symptoms can also be caused by benign prostate conditions.
+In addition, advanced prostate cancer can cause men to urinate more often or have a weaker flow of urine.
+But these symptoms can also result from benign prostate conditions.

-The NCI’s Surveillance, Epidemiology, and End Results (SEER) Program estimates that more than 868,300 men in the United States will be diagnosed with prostate cancer and 34,700 men are expected to die of the disease in 2023.
+The NCI’s Surveillance, Epidemiology, and End Results (SEER) Program estimates that more than 299,010 men in the United States will receive a diagnosis of prostate cancer in 2024.
+Furthermore, NCI projects that 35,250 men will die of the disease.

-Prostate cancer is more common in older men.
-It is more likely to occur in men with a family history of prostate cancer and in men of African-American descent.
-Other risk factors include smoking, being overweight, and not getting enough exercise.
-In the United States, about 11 percent of men will be diagnosed with prostate cancer at some point during their lifetimes.
+According to SEER, prostate cancer is more common in older men, men with a family history of prostate cancer, and in men of African American descent.
+Other risk factors for prostate cancer include certain hormones, vitamin E, folic acid, and a high intake of dairy and calcium.
+In the United States, about 12.8% of men will be diagnosed with prostate cancer at some point during their lifetimes.

-African-American men continue to have the highest death rate for prostate cancer of any racial or ethnic group in the United States.
-In the period 2015-2019, Black men were twice as likely to die from prostate cancer as white men.
+African-American men have the highest death rate for prostate cancer of any racial or ethnic group in the United States.
+Statistics show that in 2018-2022, Black men were twice as likely to die from prostate cancer as white men.
 Scientists believe the disparity stems from both genetic and socioeconomic factors.

 one man’s story